chili-epfl/chilitags/tools/creator/README.md

 Additional notes:

- * Some markers are known to be problematic. #22 is not recognized for an undetermined reason. #682 is completely black.
+ * Some tags are known to be problematic. #22 is not recognized for an undetermined reason. #682 is completely black.

- * Each marker is assumed to be unique on the image.
+ * Each tags is assumed to be unique on the image.
- If more than one marker with the same identifier is present, the behavior is undetermined.
+ If more than one tag with the same identifier is present, the behavior is undetermined.

 Usage of `creator`
 ------------------